ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 Low-level solution control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Commands are available for more advanced scenarios offering lower level control over the solution process, specifically ``initialize``, ``step``, ``create_restart_point`` and ``shutdown``.
-Roughly speaking, these provide the capability to perform the individual actions that are usually encapsulated in a simple ``solve`` call, allowing custom code to be executed between these actions.
+Commands are available for more advanced scenarios offering lower-level control over the solution process --- specifically ``initialize``, ``step``, ``create_restart_point`` and ``shutdown``.
+Roughly speaking, these perform the individual actions that are usually encapsulated in a simple ``solve`` call, allowing Custom code to be executed between these actions.

-Such advanced usage is not considered further in this User Guide.
+Such advanced usage is not within the scope of this guide.

 Postprocessing support
 ----------------------

-The results for the individual participants in the analysis can be examined using their respective postprocessing applications.
-Consult the relevant documentation for details.
+You can examine the results for the individual participants in the analysis by using their respective postprocessing applications.
+For details, see the relevant product documentation.

-For System Coupling-specific results, data can be written in EnSight format, so that EnSight can be used for visualization, animation, and postprocessing.
+For System Coupling-specific results, data can be written in EnSight format.
+This allows you to use Ansys EnSight or visualization, animation, and postprocessing.
 PySystemCoupling also supports the writing of some convergence diagnostics in CSV format.

 Generating EnSight data
 ^^^^^^^^^^^^^^^^^^^^^^^

-When a solution is available, EnSight files can be written on demand:
+When a solution is available, you can specify that EnSight files are written on demand:

 .. code:: python

     solution.write_ensight(file_name="EnSightResults")

-Alternatively, the ``output_control`` settings in the set-up data can be used to specify the automatic generation of EnSight data at certain points during the
+Alternatively, you can use the ``output_control`` settings to specify the automatic generation of EnSight data at certain points during the solution:
-solution:

 .. code:: python

     setup.output_control.results.option = "StepInterval"
     setup.output_control.results.output_frequency = 2

-The use of EnSight for postprocessing the output data is not covered in this User Guide.
-See the comprehensive System Coupling documentation and relevant EnSight documentation for more information.
+Using EnSight to postprocess output data is not covered in this guide.
+For more information, see the relevant System Coupling and EnSight product documentation.

 Convergence diagnostic data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a solution is available, CSV-formatted convergence data can be written on demand:
+When a solution is available, you can specify that CSV-formatted convergence data is written on demand:

 .. code:: python

     solution.write_csv_chart_files()

-This creates one file per coupling interface, where the file is named *<interface name>.csv*.
+This creates one file per coupling interface, where the file is named ``<interface name>.csv``.
 Each file contains the interface's convergence and transfer data for each iteration.

-Alternatively, the ``output_control`` settings in the set-up data can be used to turn on automatic writing of these files:
+Alternatively, you can use the ``output_control`` settings to turn on automatic writing of these files:

 .. code:: python